ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/contributor_guide/loading_environment_variables.md

 ## Storing secrets and credentials

-Secrets and credentials must be stored in the `.secrets` file. **This file is not version-controlled**, so no secrets should be committed to GitHub.
+Secrets and credentials must be stored in the `.secrets` file.
+This file is not version-controlled, so no secrets should be committed to GitHub.

 In your terminal navigate to the root folder, and create a `.secrets` file.